Harnessing subspace controllability: Dynamical generation of Dicke states in Heisenberg-coupled qubit arrays with a

 Introduced in the context of the phenomenon of superradiance~\cite{Dicke:54}, Dicke states have in recent years been extensively investigated in connection with a variety of emerging quantum-technology applications.
 To be more specific, favorable properties of this class of highly-entangled multiqubit states~\cite{Bergmann+Guehne:13} -- above all, their extreme robustness to particle loss~\cite{Neven+:18,Zhang+:25}, their immunity to collective dephasing noise~\cite{Lidar+Whaley:03}, as well as their permutationally-symmetric character~\cite{Stojanovic+Nauth:23} -- make them a viable candidate for applications in areas as diverse as quantum game theory~\cite{Ozdemir+:07}, quantum networking~\cite{Prevedel+:09}, quantum metrology~\cite{Toth:12,Saleem+:24}, quantum error correction~\cite{Ouyang:14}, and quantum combinatorial optimization~\cite{Golden+:21}, to name but a few.

-Motivated by their anticipated promise in the realm of quantum technology, Dicke states have already been realized in several classes of physical systems.
-In addition, a multitude of proposals for the realization of those states in diverse physical systems were put forward in the past.
-Examples are furnished by trapped ions~\cite{Hume+:09,Ivanov+:13,Lamata+:13}, neutral atoms~\cite{Stockton+:04,Xiao+:07, Shao+:10,Muratori+:25}, photons~\cite{Prevedel+:09,Wieczorek+:09}, and superconducting qubits~\cite{Wu+:17}.
-It should be stressed, however, that most of the demonstrated schemes for the realization of Dicke states -- as well as the existing theoretical proposals for their realization -- allow one to engineer only particular instances of those states, rather than an arbitrary state from this family~\cite{Kobayashi+:14}.
-Furthermore, most of the envisioned state-preparation schemes are fraught with some additional limitations -- for example, they require specific initial states (e.g. a Fock state) or individual qubit addressing as a prerequisite for realizing Dicke states.
+Motivated by their anticipated promise in the realm of quantum technology, Dicke states have already been realized in some classes of physical systems, e.g. photonic ones~\cite{Prevedel+:09,Wieczorek+:09}.
+In addition, a multitude of proposals for the realization of those states in diverse physical systems were put forward in the past; examples are furnished by trapped ions~\cite{Hume+:09,Lamata+:13}, neutral atoms~\cite{Shao+:10,Srivastava+:26}, spin-$1/2$ ensembles~\cite{Zhang+Jing:26}, and superconducting qubits~\cite{Wu+:17}.
+It should be stressed, however, that most of the heretofore demonstrated schemes for the realization of Dicke states -- as well as the existing theoretical proposals thereof -- allow one to engineer only particular instances of those states, rather than an arbitrary state from this family~\cite{Kobayashi+:14}.
+Furthermore, most of the envisioned state-preparation schemes are fraught with additional limitations -- for example, they require specific initial states, individual qubit addressing, or fixed (pre-determined) qubit-array topologies~\cite{Albarran+:26} as a prerequisite for realizing Dicke states.